visdesignlab/upset2/packages/userdocs/docs/upset2-features/element-view/index.md

 ![Header Icons](./img/index/extra-icons.png)

-Below the header (and the explicit query interface, if open) are the bookmark & selection chips, which show selections and bookmarked rows; see [Selection Chips](./selections/index.md#selection-chips).
+Below the header (and the explicit query interface, if open) are the bookmark & selection chips, which show selections and bookmarked intersections; see [Selection Chips](./selections/index.md#selection-chips).
 If no selections or bookmarks exist, a blue notice will appear here instead.

 ![Selection Chips](./img/index/selection-chips.png)